-I am currently reading Radical Candor: How to Get What You Want by Saying What You Mean – Kim Scott [Amazon JP] which I am enjoying and on my to-do list is Shoe Dog – Phil Knight (I’m a bit of a sneakerhead) [Amazon US / Amazon JP].
+I am currently reading Radical Candor: How to Get What You Want by Saying What You Mean – Kim Scott [Amazon JP] which I am enjoying and on my to-do list is Shoe Dog: A Memoir by the Creator of Nike – Phil Knight (I’m a bit of a sneakerhead) [Amazon Japan; Amazon US / UK /CA / FR / DE / ES / IT].
 I don’t get much time for movies lately unless it’s Curious George or Peppa Pig, but I will always rewatch the classics like The Wire (best TV show ever made) or Breaking Bad.
 I did get back into gaming a bit lately but I need to find a way to sneak a few purchases past my wife!

 – your favourite place to visit in Japan?